frozeman/meteor-template-session2/README.md

+*Note* This package is deprecated please use the `frozeman:template-var` package instead.

 The `TemplateSession` provides reactive variables for template instances.
 The `TemplateSession` object makes reactive property transfers between helpers and callbacks possible.

 !
-Requires at least meteor version 0.9.0
+Requires at least meteor version 0.9.1

 <!-- Demo: http://templatesession2demo.meteor.com -->